f32c/f32c/rtl/proj/lattice/programmer/openocd/sparrowhawk/README.md

     Pin  9 DONE
     Pin 10 INITN

+Note: wifi_jtag doesn't work.
+It will display chip ID run upload, and report failure status and bitstream will not work.
+Probably it uploads too slow.

 # ft2232 and openocd

 The make command will generate and patch *.svf bitstream file